yangc5/angular_google_map_search/README.md

 * Use Bower to manage front end packages
 * Use Gulp as build system
 * Use Google Maps Places API

+Users can:
+* Search places using Google Maps Places API
+* Query box has Autocomplete functionality
+* View and click on most recent searches
+* Choose to view search results in list view and detailed view